vinid/NegotiationArena/README.md

 This means that if you want to modify a game, you might as well copy-paste the entire game and modify it to your needs, as opposed to inheriting some abstract class.

-We are happy for any suggestion you might have on how to improve the system.

-## Manager

-The manager is the main object that runs the entire game

-## Game

 ## Agents